 Gerry was going to be at the house anyway, I thought very silently to myself, “why not rip up a tiny bit more flooring?
 And add some paint.
 And a new potty.
 And let’s throw in a new sink while we’re at it, right?”
-I mean, I can’t have this amazing-looking basement with a grungy, old, potty can I?
+I mean, I can’t have this amazing-looking basement with a grungy, old potty, can I?
 What would the neighbors think?
-Besides, this space was gross and on the honey-do, please fix it checklist, to begin with…see, that’s an insight into how I talk The Boy into these crazy ideas.
+Besides, this space was gross, and on the honey-do, please fix it checklist, to begin with…see, that’s an insight into how I talk The Boy into these crazy ideas.
 Gerry’s here already, and you don’t have to lift a finger.
-I’m mean, it’s totally and completely logical.
+I mean, it’s totally and completely logical.
 He begrudgingly agreed with a handshake of no more after this.
-And ya, I totally crossed my fingers on that promise.
+And ya, I crossed my fingers on that promise.
 So without further ado, let’s get into this bathroom renovation already.

-Question #1: Will it look anything like Potty Paradise?
+- Will it look anything like Potty Paradise?
 Nope!
 Well, there will be some white subway tile from Clé because I heart it so, but that is the only resemblance.
-Oh, and that brass trim used as edging.
+Oh, and that brass trim is used as edging.

-Question #3: Will it be impossible for anyone to recreate?
+- Will it be impossible for anyone to recreate?
 Nope!
-Because of The Great Flood Of 2016, I’m on a super tight budget.
+Because of The Great Flood of 2016, I’m on a super tight budget.
 We are talking easy but drop-dead gorgeous.
 Simply beautiful…the Audrey Hepburn of bathrooms.
 Although I might splurge on a faucet.

 First off, let’s talk tile.
 I went back to Clé for white subway tile on the walls.
 I’ve become completely obsessed with their Essentials Collection.
 The clean, white, classic look of subway has a hold of my heart and won’t let go.
 I also have a little boy who isn’t always on his A-game with aim.
 Remember Question #2 up above and I said yes to wallpaper?
 Well, with premonitions of yuck to clean, I decided, let’s protect that pretty paper with a bit with subway tile.